-Finally, the majority of efficient or near-efficient strategies in all 3 models were those with screening starting at age 45 (47/57).
+Finally, the majority of efficient strategies with all 3 models were those with screening starting at age 45 (41/49).
 With the exception of the efficient FIT strategies, the efficiency ratio generally increased sharply among strategies in which screening continues beyond age 75 (assuming full adherence with prior screening), indicating an increasing number of colonoscopies is needed for a limited increase in LYG.
-For colonoscopy, there is a sharp increase in efficiency ratio almost quadruples for strategies involving sDNA-FIT.
+For colonoscopy, there is a sharp increase in efficiency ratio with strategies involving 5-yearly screening, while with stool-based screening the efficiency ratio almost quadruples for strategies involving sDNA-FIT.
 An alternative way to present the results is in terms of the additional days of life gained per additional colonoscopy performed.
-Compared to the next-best option, 8 to 11 additional days of life are gained per additional colonoscopy performed with COL 45-75, 10.
-The number of additional days gained per additional colonoscopy approaches 0 with COL 45-85, 10, or when the colonoscopy screening interval is every 5 years.
+Compared to the next-best option, an estimated 8 to 11 additional days of life are gained per additional colonoscopy performed with COL 45-70, 10, and an estimated 3 to 7 days are gained per additional days gained per additional colonoscopy approaches 0 with COL 45-85, 10, or when the colonoscopy screening interval is every 5 years.